List of harem anime and manga

 This is a list of anime and manga according to the role harem plays in them.

 Female harem as a central element

-This list shows series in which interpersonal attraction between Female-centric harems and the gynephilic protagonist(s) – regardless of cited sex, gender, orientation, etc. – play a central role in their genre or storylines.
-Such elements are labeled by publishers as harem.
+This list shows a series in which interpersonal attraction between Female-centric harems and the gynephilic protagonist(s) – regardless of cited sex, gender, orientation, etc. – play a central role in their genre or storylines.
+Publishers label such elements as harem.

 Male harem as a central element

 This list shows series in which interpersonal attraction between Male-centric harems and the androphilic protagonist(s) – regardless of cited sex, gender, orientation, etc. – play a central role in their genre or storylines.
+Such elements are labeled by publishers as reverse harem.

+LGBT harem as a central element

-Such elements are labeled by publishers as harem.
+This list shows series in which interpersonal attraction between LGBT-centric harems and the androphilic protagonist(s) – regardless of cited sex, gender, orientation, etc. – play a central role in their genre or storylines.
+Such elements are labeled by publishers as LGBT harem.